buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 Now let's run this test and we will see the test using executor **generic.local.sh** will fail because we have a returncode mismatch even though both tests got a 0 returncode as its actual value.

+.. dropdown:: ``buildtest build -b tutorials/multi_executors/status_by_executors.yml``

    .. command-output:: buildtest build -b tutorials/multi_executors/status_by_executors.yml